2024 United States Senate election in Maryland: Campaign

 Jawando dropped out of the race on October 20, 2023, and later endorsed Alsobrooks, leaving a contest between Alsobrooks and Trone in the Democratic primary.
 Alsobrooks was seen as the early frontrunner of the Democratic primary, but momentum quickly built up behind Trone's campaign as he self-funded his campaign and its nonstop media blitz, which increased his name recognition and approval ratings in polling and overwhelmed the Alsobrooks campaign's resources.
 The Democratic primary has been compared to the primary in Maryland's 2016 U.S. Senate election, in which Chris Van Hollen defeated Donna Edwards.
 Upon former governor Larry Hogan's entry into the race, the Democratic primary largely transformed into a contest to determine which candidate had the best chance of defeating him, with candidates shifting from talking about their experience and leadership styles to talking about national issues—such as abortion, the U.S. Supreme Court, and Donald Trump—and criticizing Hogan's legislative record as governor.

-The Democratic primary developed into a "contest between money and endorsements", with Alsobrooks receiving the most individual donations while her closest competitor, David Trone, largely self-financed his campaign with $61.7 million and outspent Alsobrooks 10-to-1 as of May 2024.
-Trone used his money to fund a media blitz across the state.
-As a result, the Alsobrooks campaign employed campaign events to meet with potential supporters directly and waited until the primary's final weeks to run a slew of advertisements introducing her to voters, touting her achievements in office, and promoting her endorsements.

 Alsobrooks trailed Trone in public opinion polls for most of the Democratic primary, but enjoyed a surge of support in the final weeks of the election as voters tuned in, more senior Democratic figures voiced their support for her and while Trone's campaign suffered from various gaffes he had made on the campaign trail.
 She defeated Trone in the Democratic primary election on May 14, 2024, with her support largely coming from the state's highly-populated and urban counties, especially in her home base of Prince George's County, while majority votes for Trone came from Maryland's rural areas and Frederick County.